Regional hospital

 A regional hospital or district hospital is a hospital that serves a geographic region larger area than a single local or rural area.
 Some countries also define specific services that required in regional hospitals.
 The word regional or district may also be part of the name of the hospital.
 Regional hospitals sometimes serve specific needs that cannot be adequately met by a local or rural hospital, such as treating rare cancers, providing 24 hour emergency services, treating rare diseases such as ebola or rare conditions such as obstetric fistula, or providing elective orthopedic surgery.

 Country variations

 In the National Health Service of the United Kingdom, a regional hospital is one that provides more complex services than a district hospital, such as transplantations or rare cancers.

 The World Health Organization defines a regional hospital or provincial hospital as a secondary level hospital providing 5 to 10 clinical specialties and with 200 to 800 hospital beds.
-It is different than a smaller primary-level hospital and larger tertiary-level hospital.
+It is different from a smaller primary-level hospital and larger tertiary-level hospital.

 In South Africa, a regional hospital must provide the following services on a 24-hour basis: